 Aaron Hartz, M.S.

 Aaron grew up skiing in the Cascade Mountains of Oregon and developed a deep appreciation for the mountain environment.
 He went on to earn a B.S. degree in environmental science from Oregon State University, a M.S. from Nova Southeastern University in biological sciences, and a M.S. degree in oceanography from Oregon State University.
 For the past decade he has worked as a professional ski and climbing guide and is a certified ski mountaineering guide through the American Mountain Guides Association.
 In addition to being a co-founder of the Oregon Glaciers Institute, Aaron is also an avalanche forecaster with the Central Oregon Avalanche Center.

 Board Member, Glaciologist

-Faron grew up in Oregon, climbing the Cascade volcanos.
+Faron grew up in Oregon, climbing and skiing the Cascade volcanos.
 He holds a B.S. in Chemistry from Oregon State University, a M.S. in glaciology from University of Calgary and a Ph.D. in glacier studies from Oregon State University.
 Following a postdoctoral fellowship at the University of British Columbia, he currently leads the climate analysis and monitoring theme at the Pacific Climate Impacts Consortium at the University of Victoria, B.C.
 Faron's research focuses on observing and modeling glacier-climate interactions, particularly in the Pacific Northwest.